mmagician/mmagician.github.io/content/posts/poly_commit.md

 # Polynomial committment schemes

-The primary focus of this article is to explore various flavours of KZG polynomial committment scheme:
+The primary focus of this article is to explore various flavours of KZG polynomial commitment scheme:
 - single polynomial, single opening (vanilla)
 - single polynomial, multiple openings
 - multiple polynomials, single opening
 - multiple polynomials, multiple openings

-and show how the committment changes, how are the proofs constructed, and what the verifier needs to do to get convinced of the proof's validity.
+and show how the commitment changes, how are the proofs constructed, and what the verifier needs to do to get convinced of the proof's validity.

 ## Vanilla KZG